jduerr/FCPX-Chapter-Extractor/README.md

 ## Requirements

 FCPX-Chapter-Extractor Automator workflow internally uses a python script.
-So you need to have python installed on your system.
+So you need to have python2 installed on your system.
 You can check if you already have python installed by typing '''python''' in Terminal.

 ## Usage